cypress-io/github-action/README.md

 ## Compatibility

-- `github-action@v6` is the current recommended version, uses `node20` and is compatible with Cypress `10` and above.
+- `github-action@v7` is the current recommended version, uses `node24` and is compatible with Cypress `10` and above.
+- `github-action@v6` is deprecated.
+It uses `node20` which GitHub has deprecated.
+GitHub Actions will force runners to use `node24` beginning on Mar 4, 2026 - see [Deprecation of Node 20 on GitHub Actions runners](https://github.blog/changelog/2025-09-19-deprecation-of-node-20-on-github-actions-runners/).
 - `github-action@v6.7.9` is the minimum version required to use GitHub Actions caching services.
 The legacy caching service used by lower versions of the action is no longer available.
 - `github-action` versions `v1` to `v5` are unsupported: they rely on Node.js `12` and `16` in End-of-life status.

+Cypress lists browser compatibility information under [System Requirements](https://docs.cypress.io/app/get-started/install-cypress#Browsers).

 ## Contributing